ohmygithub/cs61B/README.md

 # How to start

-Download files, open with a JAVA IDE(such as eclipse).
-Run java document with main()function.
+Download HW or lab folders, open with a JAVA IDE(such as eclipse).
+Run java file with main()function in it.